Regret-Optimal Filtering for Prediction and Estimation: The Setting and Problem Formulation

-In a similar fashion, we can define a strictly causal estimator as a sequence of strictly causal mappings, i.e., $\hat{s}_i = \pi_i(\{y_j\}_{j<i})$.
-Due to lack of space in this paper, we will not present the solution for the strictly causal setting which follows from the same steps that will be taken for the causal scenario.
+In many practical situations, estimators may only have access to past observations, but not to the current observation, when constructing its current estimate.
+This is a prediction problem and we define a strictly causal estimator, i.e. a predictor, as a sequence of strictly causal mappings, i.e., $\hat{s}_i = \pi_i(\{y_j\}_{j<i})$.
+Also in the state-space setting, we restrict our attention to linear policies.

-Note that we did not specify the time horizon of the problem so that the formulation here and in the previous section hold for finite, one-sided infinite and doubly infinite time horizons.
-However, to simplify the derivations of the state-space, we will focus here on the case of doubly-infinite time horizon where the total estimation error energy can be expressed as $\sum_{i=-\infty}^\infty e_i^\ast e_i$.
-In this case, it is also convenient to define the causal transfer matrices
+Note that the time horizon of the problem may be finite, one-sided infinite and doubly-infinite.
+However, in the state-space scenario, we focus on the doubly-infinite time horizon regime where the overall estimation error energy is $\sum_{i=-\infty}^\infty e_i^\ast e_i$.
+In this horizon regime, it is also convenient to define the transfer matrices

-that describe the filters whose input is the disturbance $w$ and their outputs are the observation $y$ and the target signal $s$, respectively.
-We now proceed to show the main results of this paper.
+to describe the causal mappings from the disturbance $w$ to the observation process $y$ and the target signal $s$, respectively.